biopet/pipelinestatus/README.md

  This tool keeps track of the status of a biopet pipeline.

  It also possible to push the status.
-For this is PIM host should be provided
+For this a PIM host should be provided.

 # Documentation